fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 We open the `org.fnives.test.showcase.ui.codekata.CodeKataAuthActivityInstrumentedTest`.

-We declare a couple of fields, it will be described later what exacty are those things.
+We declare a couple of fields, it will be described later what exactly are those things.
 ```kotlin
 private lateinit var activityScenario: ActivityScenario<AuthActivity>
 private lateinit var robot: RobolectricLoginRobot